Art & Design Foundation Diplomas (Art Foundation)

 Most full-time students attending college will have their fees paid by the Scottish Government.

-College students in Northern Ireland do not pay a fee.
+College students in Northern Ireland don't pay a fee.

 You should expect to buy the necessary materials for your course, and in some cases, pay a registration fee.